Faiza1st/Project3-/README.md

 - Participate in college clubs and organisations that align with your interests.
 - Discussions: Participate in dynamic and lively conversations on a wide range of subjects.
 - Recommended students: Obtain recommendations for students to follow.
-- Create posts to express your opinions and share your experiences at univeristy.
-- Interact with posts by leaving comments.
-- Demonstrate your gratitude for postings by like them.
 - Notifications: Get notified about different activities and interactions happening at university.

 ## Images